-- Teams which cannot provide a full roster have to form a full team with one or more other teams from the same league to present a full roster. - Teams which can provide a full roster are allowed to play as a full team on their own, but can also join other teams to form a combined team.

-In case one or more teams are left and the total number of their robots is not sufficient to form a full roster, they are still allowed to play as a full team.

-This ensures that:

-- any team who registers to a physical competition can compete in the regular tournament, independently of the number of robots they bring. - any team who brings a full roster is not required to merge with another team for the regular tournament of a physical competition.
+- Teams which cannot provide a full roster have to form a full team with one or more other teams from the same league to present a full roster. - Teams which can provide a full roster are allowed to play as a full team on their own, but can also join other teams to form a combined team. - In case one or more teams are left and the total number of their robots is not sufficient to form a full roster, they are still allowed to play as a full team.
+This ensures that: - any team who registers to a physical competition can compete in the regular tournament, independently of the number of robots they bring. - any team who brings a full roster is not required to merge with another team for the regular tournament of a physical competition.

 Physical competitions start with the Drop-In tournament.
 The scores of the teams during the Drop-In tournament are used to establish a preliminary ranking used for seeding teams in the different round robins groups.
-If multiple teams join to form a full team, only the best score of the teams composing the full team is used 9.
+If multiple teams join to form a full team, only the best score of the teams composing the full team is used .

-If at least 16 full teams participate in a league, the teams are separated in two different divisions for the regular tournament:
+If at least 16 full teams participate in a league, the teams are separated in two different divisions for the regular tournament Teams are separated into 4 round robin groups A, B, C, D according to their ranking in Drop-in games: